-Postsecondary students seeking disability or medically related accommodations and services or funding for assistive services and technology, are required to provide documentation from a qualified professional such as a physician, psychologist, audiologist, ophthalmologist, or other licensed specialist.
+Postsecondary students seeking disability or medically related accommodations and services or funding for assistive services and technology are required to provide documentation from a qualified professional such as a physician, psychologist, audiologist, ophthalmologist, or other licensed specialists.
 The documentation should clearly outline the impact the disability or condition has on the student in an academic setting.
-The Accessibility Supports and Disability Services will use this documentation, along with other information obtained during interviews, assessment and trials, to determine appropriate disability related accommodations and supports.
+The Accessibility Supports and Disability Services will use this documentation, along with other information obtained during interviews, assessment and trials, to determine appropriate disability-related accommodations and supports.

 Policies and Guidelines